nvidia-holoscan/holoscan-sdk/docs/sdk_installation.md

   - standard inconvenience that exist when using Docker, such as more complex run instructions for proper configuration.
 - If you are confident in your ability to manage dependencies on your own in your host environment, the **Holoscan Debian package** should provide all the capabilities needed to use the Holoscan SDK, assuming you are on Ubuntu 22.04 or Ubuntu 24.04.
 - If you are not interested in the C++ API but just need to work in Python, you can use the [**Holoscan python wheels**][pypi] on PyPI.
 While they are the easiest solution to install the SDK, it might require the most work to setup your environment with extra dependencies based on your needs.
 Finally, they are only formally supported on Ubuntu 22.04 and Ubuntu 24.04, though should support other linux distributions with glibc 2.35 or above.
-- If you are developing in Python, the **Holoscan Conda package** should provide capabilities needed to use the Holoscan SDK.
+- If you are developing with C++ and/or Python languages and targeting CUDA 12, the **Holoscan Conda packages** should provide capabilities needed to use the Holoscan SDK.

 |  | NGC dev Container | Debian Package | Python Wheels |
 |---|:---:|:---:|:---:|